Skip to content

 Coupled with bar foods that are often high in calories, it is no wonder that drinking is associated with weight gain.
 Drinking is so ubiquitous that there are now methods for people to give it up even if they do not misuse or binge on alcohol.

 Eat This, Not That published an article touting the benefits of giving up alcohol for one month.
-This is starting to become known as “dry January.”
-Weight loss was listed as one of the many benefits of dry January.
+This trend gains popularity after the holidays and is known as “dry January.”

 Not all alcohol is created equal.
 Disabled World outlined the caloric value of many popular drinks.